rapha-pro/Leetcode/Blind 75/49. Group Anagrams/README.md

 - For each element at its index (e.g: a, has index = 0, b = 1, c = 2, etc..), update its count as seen in `string 's'`
 - Use this array (converted to a string) as the key for the dictionary, and its values would be a list of all anagrams of the `current string 's'`
-- i.e: For each string, after creating its array frequency, check if exists already in the dictionary, \
+- i.e: For each string, after creating its array frequency, check if that array exists already in the dictionary, \
-  and add the current string as array `value` that is paired with the current `key`, else insert this key-value pair \
+  and add the current string in the array `value` that is paired with the current `key`, else insert this key-value pair \
-  to the dict
+  to the dict.
+The value here is an array containing all valid anagrams of a specific array frequency.

 ## Complexity